pingcap/docs-cn/upgrade-tidb-using-tiup.md

 This document is targeted for the following upgrade paths:

-- Upgrade from TiDB 4.0 versions to TiDB 5.4 versions.
+- Upgrade from TiDB 4.0 versions to TiDB 6.0.
-- Upgrade from TiDB 5.0 versions to TiDB 5.4 versions.
-- Upgrade from TiDB 5.1 versions to TiDB 5.4 versions.
-- Upgrade from TiDB 5.2 versions to TiDB 5.4 versions.
-- Upgrade from TiDB 5.3 versions to TiDB 5.4 versions.
+- Upgrade from TiDB 5.0-5.4 versions to TiDB 6.0.

 > **Note:**
 >
-> If your cluster to be upgraded is v3.1 or an earlier version (v3.0 or v2.1), the direct upgrade to v5.4 or its patch versions is not supported.
-You need to upgrade your cluster first to v4.0 and then to v5.4.
+> If your cluster to be upgraded is v3.1 or an earlier version (v3.0 or v2.1), the direct upgrade to v6.0 or its patch versions is not supported.
+You need to upgrade your cluster first to v4.0 and then to v6.0.

 ## Upgrade caveat

 - TiDB currently does not support version downgrade or rolling back to an earlier version after the upgrade.
 - For the v4.0 cluster managed using TiDB Ansible, you need to import the cluster to TiUP (`tiup cluster`) for new management according to [Upgrade TiDB Using TiUP (v4.0)](https://docs.pingcap.com/tidb/v4.0/upgrade-tidb-using-tiup#import-tidb-ansible-and-the-inventoryini-configuration-to-tiup).
-Then you can upgrade the cluster to v5.4 or its patch versions according to this document.
+Then you can upgrade the cluster to v6.0 or its patch versions according to this document.
-- To update versions earlier than 3.0 to 5.4:
+- To update versions earlier than 3.0 to 6.0:
     1. Update this version to 3.0 using [TiDB Ansible](https://docs.pingcap.com/tidb/v3.0/upgrade-tidb-using-ansible).
     2. Use TiUP (`tiup cluster`) to import the TiDB Ansible configuration.
     3. Update the 3.0 version to 4.0 according to [Upgrade TiDB Using TiUP (v4.0)](https://docs.pingcap.com/tidb/v4.0/upgrade-tidb-using-tiup#import-tidb-ansible-and-the-inventoryini-configuration-to-tiup).
-    4. Upgrade the cluster to v5.4 according to this document.
+    4. Upgrade the cluster to v6.0 according to this document.
 - Support upgrading the versions of TiDB Binlog, TiCDC, TiFlash, and other components.
 - For detailed compatibility changes of different versions, see the [Release Notes](/releases/release-notes.md) of each version.
 Modify your cluster configuration according to the "Compatibility Changes" section of the corresponding release notes.